melaniemwendwa/Phase1-project/README.md

 # 📚 Colleen Hoover Books (Single Page Application)

 This is a simple, interactive single-page web application built with **HTML**, **CSS**, and **JavaScript**.
 The app showcases a collection of books by the popular author **Colleen Hoover**.
-Users can browse through the books, filter them by genre, search by title or author, and view detailed information about each book.
+Users can browse through the books, filter them by genre, search by title , and view detailed information about each book.

 > 🔧 This project was created as part of a coding assignment that required fetching data from a local JSON server, implementing interactivity with event listeners, and organizing logic using JavaScript functions and array methods.